AAAI-DISIM-UnivAQ/.github/profile/README.md

 # AAAI-DISIM-UnivAQ Organization in GitHub

-This organization is coordinated by myself [(giodegas)](https://github.com/giodegas) including research collaborators of the AI area @DISIM, and current active student members of the "Intelligent Systems & Robotics Laboratory"
+This organization is coordinated by myself [(giodegas)](https://github.com/giodegas) including research collaborators of the AI area @DISIM, and current active student members of the "Intelligent Systems & Robotics Laboratory" (ISRLAB)

 [Dipartimento di Ingegneria e Scienze dell'Informazione e Matematica](https://www.disim.univaq.it) ,